 The designated member of staff for looked-after children is the Head Teacher, Mrs Caffrey.

-The SENCO and designated teacher meet on a termly basis to ensure that arrangements are in place for supporting pupils that are looked after and also have SEN. SEN reviews and PEP meetings are coordinated and where possible meetings are held on the same day.
+The PSA and designated teacher meet on a termly basis to ensure that arrangements are in place for supporting pupils that are looked after and ensure Personal Education Plans are up to date.

 Specialised Provision: